-This is the first published six-monthly progress report on the implementation of the ̛Ala Mo’ui.
-It covers the period from December 2014 to June 2015.
-It presents results to June 2015 for the 21 quantitative indicator measures monitored in ̛Ala Mo’ui.
+This is the third six-monthly progress report on the implementation of ̛Ala Mo’ui.
+It covers the period from January to June 2016.
+It presents results to June 2016 for the 21 quantitative indicator measures monitored in ̛Ala Mo’ui.
 The indicator results are presented at a national level (total New Zealand population and total Pacific population) and at a district health board level (by the eight Pacific priority DHBs).

 This report shows areas where the health sector is performing well for Pacific peoples and where further improvement is needed.
 The ̛Ala Mo’ui supports the Ministry of Health, district health boards and the wider health sector to identify and prioritise areas for national and local improvement in the provision of health services to Pacific peoples in New Zealand.